 I found myself relaxing in the assurance of quitting in July.
 Even though the end date was seemingly far off, there was a light at the end of the tunnel to work towards.
 I noticed positive shifts in my mood and behavior at work and at home.
 My mind started planning and figuring out logistics—all of what happens when you commit to change.

-Here are 8 areas I considered prior to taking the leap, along with several details that I might’ve put more focus on in retrospect.
+Here are 8 considerations prior to taking the leap, including ones that I wished I had considered in retrospect.

 1) Alignment with spouse